dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 In summary, ignoring the enum syntactic sugar, *under the hood* an *enum* class (whether simple or complex) is like a regular *class*, except that there are some *restrictions*:
-* There is a fixed set of *instances of the enum class*, which are `public static final` constants known at compile-time
+* There is a *fixed set of instances* of the enum class, which are `public static final` constants known at compile-time
-* Construction of these constants takes place only once, without programmer intervention
+* Indeed, construction of these constants takes place only once, on initialization of these constants
-* Related: enum *constructors* are always `private`
+* Enum *constructors* are always `private`, to help enforce the core property of enums that they are a fixed set of constants

 Note that an *enum* containing only one enum value could be used to implement *singleton classes*.